EXAMPLES OF PANORAMIC SENSINGvery rough and developing

-Animals combine active focused sensing by alternating it with active broadband sensing; – and being passively broadband while dozing.
+Animals combine active focused sensing by alternating it with active panoramic sensing; – and being passively panoramic while dozing.

 Watch how any blackbird pulling at a worm, continually checks for predators.
-And hares ears are always scanning for trouble while they're eating.
+And hares ears are always poised, waiting for signs of danger while they're eating.
 Or when dozing, how the hare turns his ears outwards, open for sounds, and sleeping birds have one eye open.

 Pigeons in a group are more relaxed, in herds and pack animal groups, once one picks up danger, all flee ..